 The Directors estimate the fair value annually for these financial instruments using the year end yield curve to extract the markets estimate of future pricing for interest rates.
 An in-house valuation is considered alongside valuations obtained from HSBC and Santander (both counterparties to one agreement) but also providing a value for the agreement they are not party too.
 An average of the three values (in-house and both banks) for each instrument is taken as the most appropriate value.
-This is an estimation and as such there is uncertainty to the fair value shown within the accounts - as demonstrated as the three values range from £13.4m to £16.4m.
+This is an estimation and as such there is uncertainty to the fair value shown within the accounts - as demonstrated as the three values range from £3.5 m to £5.0m.